 - i.
 Bicycle racks will be surface mounted on a concrete pad, at a convenient, weather protected, well-lit location that can be easily accessed by visitors, and seen by occupants of the building.
-Mounting hardware shall be made as flush as possible with the base of the rack and shall include a security bolt to prevent the rack from being removed without specialized tools.
-At the discretion of Transportation Planning, bicycle rack installation may be embedded into concrete, rather than surface mounted. - ii.
+Mounting hardware shall be made as flush as possible with the base of the rack and shall include one tamper proof nut per leg of the bicycle rack.
+At the discretion of Campus and Community Planning, bicycle rack installation may be embedded into concrete, rather than surface mounted. - ii.
 Placement of racks must not interfere with emergency access routes, pedestrian routes, fire connection points or hydrants and must allow for barrier-free access to the building. - iii.
-25% of all short-term bicycle racks will be under cover. - f.
+25% of all short-term bicycle racks must be under cover. - f.
 Bicycle Rack Specification Exterior bicycle rack design specification and supplier information is provided in Section 2.6.3. - g.
-Mounting Surface All racks will be mounted on a concrete surface. - h.
-Electrical Outlets All long-term bicycle parking facilities with capacity for 30 bicycles or more (excluding bicycle lockers) shall provide dedicated electrical outlets appropriate for charging electric assist bicycles at 5% of the Long-Term requirements, with a minimum of at least one electrical outlet. - i.
-Locker Dimensions All lockers included as part of end-of-trip facilities must be full length.
+Mounting Surface Racks located in areas with concrete unit pavers are to be embedded in a concrete slab below the concrete unit pavers.
+Pavers are to be cut to accommodate posts. - h.
+Electrical Outlets All long-term bicycle parking facilities with capacity for 30 bicycles or more (excluding bicycle lockers) shall provide dedicated electrical outlets appropriate for charging electric assist bicycles and other electric personal mobility devices at 1 outlet per 2 bicycle parking spots.

+i.
+Locker Dimensions - All lockers included as part of end-of-trip facilities can be a combination of half sized or full length lockers.